 The best investment you will ever make is in yourself – Warren Buffet

-You are your best investment; invest in your skills.
-Sign up for courses which will help you advance in your career or sign up for courses in investing so that you can try and make extra money outside of work.
-Investing in yourself is potentially one of your greatest investments.
+Whether you’re gunning for a raise or thinking of changing careers, the best investment for 2022 is to invest in yourself and your skills.
+Sign up for courses and training that will help you advance in your career, or sign up for courses about investing so that you can try and make some money outside of work hours.

-I will get my ducks in a row
+I will improve my financial health and get my ducks in a row

 If it is important to you, you will find a way.
 If not, you’ll find an excuse – Ryan Blair

-Line up your ducks by making sure your finances are sorted.
-Many people believe that their finances are sorted if they are keeping up with their mortgage and credit card repayments.
-However, can you answer ‘yes’ to the following questions:
+You can “line up your ducks” in 2022 by ensuring your finances are sorted.
+Most people think that their finances are managed if they’re keeping up with their mortgage and credit card repayments, but this isn’t always the case.
+Instead, ask yourself the following questions.

 - Have you consolidated your superannuation accounts?

-- Are you getting a great home loan rate?
+- Are you getting the best home loan rate?

 - Do you have a will?

-If you can’t answer yes to all the above questions, you still have a few ducks out of place.
-It is advisable to meet with a financial planner to help you through each of the areas to make sure you are making decision suitable for your financial position.
+If you can’t answer “yes” to all of the questions above, then you still have a few wandering ducks out of place.
+In 2022, book an appointment with a financial planner who can help you organise each of these areas and ensure you are making good decisions for your future financial position.